 Our procurement process involves initiatives to identify and mitigate the risk of modern slavery.
 All suppliers are expected to comply with the principles set out in the UMG Supplier Social Responsibility Policy (as well as ensuring compliance within their own supply chains) and are expected to evidence their adherence at least annually.

-Our distribution partner in the recorded music and physical supply chain is audited externally and UMG is provided with annual audit reports which review its business practices and control environment.
-With respect to Bravado, our larger retail partners generally have their own supply chain audit procedures and reports, which we are able to review.
-Where Bravado engages smaller suppliers, we endeavour to use suppliers that are SEDEX registered, which requests that they undergo annual third-party audits (SEDEX Members Ethical Trade Audit (SMETA)).
+Our larger retail partners generally have their own supply chain audit procedures and reports, which we are able to review.
+Where UMG engages smaller suppliers, we endeavour to use suppliers that are SEDEX registered, which requests that they undergo annual third-party audits (SEDEX Members Ethical Trade Audit (SMETA)), which are designed to help protect workers from unsafe conditions, overwork, discrimination, low pay, and forced labour.
 When Bravado engages a new supplier, we always request their most recent audit report and ask them to sign our Bravado Manufacturing Agreement, which requires the supplier to comply with all applicable labour laws for manufacturing operations.
 Bravado mandates that all critical manufacturing suppliers are up to date with social compliance audits and are timely in resolving any corrective actions and certification renewals.
 Bravado's licensees are also contractually obliged to comply with our Supplier Social Responsibility Policy.
+In addition to adhering to the policy, Bravado mandates that all critical manufacturing suppliers are current with social compliance audits and are timely in resolving any corrective actions and certification renewals.

-Prior to the pandemic, Bravado was able to conduct supplier site visits in the UK on a regular basis and, where practicable, visits to our overseas suppliers to inspect their premises and procedures.
-Unfortunately, these visits had to be suspended in 2020 and for much of 2021 due to the COVID-19 pandemic and related restrictions.
-In 2022, Bravado recommenced these visits and carried out visits to 10 supplier sites.
+Bravado continues to conduct supplier site visits in the UK on a regular basis and, where practicable, visits to our overseas suppliers to inspect their premises and procedures.
+In 2024, Bravado carried out 51 visits to supplier sites in the UK, US, Germany, Czechia, Spain and Morocco.
+Our site visits for 2024 have not identified any evidence of trafficked, bonded, child or forced labour within our supply chain.